 *There is no such dog as a Saddleback or Blanketed Schnauzer, but it is a term we use for our Miniature, Toy and Tiny Toy Schnauzers*

 Saddleback or Blanketing (pictured above & below) is a term explaining the Schnauzer being patterned like a Holstein cow; which are random spots of color on a white background.
 No two Schnauzers will have the same pattern.
 The base color of a Parti is always white and the darker color can range from a small area like (Lady's rear-end) to larger areas like (Gizmo) and their off-spring (Apache) listed below.
 The Saddleback has the darker color that is connected along the back without a full break (separation) on the white background.

 Merle (pictured) is Not a purebred Miniature Schnauzer

 What is a Merle?
-The Merle pictured below is a (gene) pattern in a dog's coat, though is commonly incorrectly referred to as a color.
-The merle creates mottled patches of color in a solid or piebald coat, blue or odd-colored eyes, and can affect skin pigment as well.
+The Merle pictured below is a pattern in a dog's coat, though is commonly incorrectly referred to as a color.
+The merle creates mottled patches in a solid or piebald coat, that have blue or odd-colored eyes, and can affect skin pigment as well.
 Health issues are more typical and more severe when two merles are bred together.
 Merle gene can affect all coat colors.